MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 | Typical contract | Enterprise deals often five figures a year | Flat monthly plan, cancel anytime |

-| Send a bulk campaign | Supported, configured inside the platform | The main job: upload a CSV and send |
+| Send a bulk campaign | Supported, configured inside the platform | The main job it is being built for |

 | WhatsApp message cost | Meta per-message fees, plus Bird markup | Meta per-message fees, passed through |